 All travel (domestic or international) should be postponed until fully vaccinated with a US FDA-authorized vaccine, especially for those at higher risk of a poor outcome.
 All cruise travel worldwide should be avoided.

 Exemptions to US CDC domestic or international travel recommendations or requirements for fully vaccinated persons have yet to be made because most US residents in the travel environment remain unvaccinated and susceptible.
-Vaccinated persons are very likely to have lower rates of asymptomatic carriage but, without clear proof of this, CDC remains concerned about the Spring Break travel season, notably to Florida, where the B.1.1.7 variant accounts for more than 50% of all isolates.
-Some relaxation to CDC travel guidelines might be anticipated in April.
+Vaccinated persons are very likely to have lower rates of asymptomatic carriage but no clear proof of this exists.

 Travelers who must travel (especially those at higher risk of a poor outcome) should, if eligible, get fully vaccinated for COVID-19 and wait 2 weeks after series completion before traveling.
 Also, for 14 days before and during travel: